Senator Elizabeth Warren, Presidential Candidate, has claimed to be Cherokee for years.

 White people everywhere said, “I don’t get it?”

-So here’s a super abbreviated primer for my fellow white people, culled from recent real-life conversations, Facebook battles, and Twitter discussions.
+So here’s a super abbreviated primer for white people, culled from recent real-life conversations, Facebook battles, and Twitter discussions.

 The U.S.A. has long wanted to get rid of Native Americans, either by outright genocide, assimilation, or by destroying their environment.
 In keeping with the assimilation theme, the Bureau of Indian Affairs set up some nice little perks to go with blood quantum levels.
 If you could show you were 1/4 American Indian in the 1940-50s, you got a check from the government.

 Nice, right?
 The catch is that at a certain point, the U.S. could say, “Oh, your blood quantum level is so low that we no longer recognize you as American Indian.”
 The longterm goal, of course, was that the U.S. could eventually stop recognizing any tribes and take their lands and resources yet again.